MARISSA HARRISON, Graduate Program Coordinator

 The Master of Arts in Applied Clinical Psychology program helps students prepare to work as mental health professionals in a variety of settings and is intended to provide a broad training program in empirically validated clinical psychology which, when accompanied by an additional 12 credits in advanced graduate studies in psychology and/or counseling, can provide the academic training necessary for graduates to apply for master's level licensing as a professional counselor in the Commonwealth of Pennsylvania.
 The M.A. program requires 48 credits of course work.
-An optional 12-credit certificate program is available in the area of clinical health psychology through the School of Behavioral Sciences and Education for students seeking licensure.
+An optional 12-credit certificate program is available for students seeking licensure.

 The overall model emphasizes the scientific bases of behavior, including biological, social, and individual difference factors.
 The training model is health-oriented rather than pathology-oriented and emphasizes the development of helping skills, including both assessment and intervention.

 The degree program is intended for both part- and full-time students.
 Students are admitted fall semester only.
 The deadline for admission is May 1.

 Admission requirements listed here are in addition to requirements stated in the GENERAL INFORMATION section of the Graduate Bulletin.

 Students will be admitted on a competitive basis and must submit the following: